nijikasoftworks/NijikaBot/README.md

 # NijikaBot

 ## Overview
 NijikaBot is a C# application designed to manage development tools efficiently for Space Cat Games.
-It provides functionalities to add, retrieve, and remove tools from a centralized list.
+It provides functionalities to add, retrieve, use, debug and remove tools from a centralized list.

 ## Setup Instructions
 1. Clone the repository to your local machine.